The Course Development Process

 2. The Faculty Development Process

-Once a course has been approved, Brown University Continuing Education supports you with curriculum designed to prepare you for online course design, building your course in the Canvas learning management system, and course facilitation.
+Once a course has been approved, our team supports you with curriculum designed to prepare you for online course design, building your course in the Canvas learning management system, and course facilitation.

 3. Course Development